Srinivasa314/neptune-lang/README.md

 ## Goals
 1. Embeddability: It can be embedded in any rust application.
 Synchronous or asynchronous rust functions can be used by a neptune script.
-2. Performance: It performs better than most interpreted scripting languages.
+2. Performance: It performs better than most interpreted(JITless) scripting languages.
 See [Benchmarks](BENCHMARKS.md) for a comparison with lua, nodejs and ruby.
 3. Security: It is impossible to do any kind of undefined behaviour(including integer overflow)
 4. Concurrency
     * It is trivial to write asynchronous code